Log in or Register

 About the Western Australian Bicycle Network Grants Program

-The WABN Grants Program is administered by the Department of Transport and matches local government expenditure dollar-for-dollar (up to 50 per cent of the total project cost) for the design and construction of active transport infrastructure.
+The WABN Grants Program is administered by the Department of Transport and Major Infrastructure and matches local government expenditure dollar-for-dollar (up to 50 per cent of the total project cost) for the design and construction of active transport infrastructure.

 The program aims to ensure walking and riding infrastructure is safe, accessible, connected and continuous across local government boundaries.